apple/swift-async-algorithms/Guides/Debounce.md

 ## Introduction

 When events can potentially happen faster than the desired consumption rate, there are multiple ways to handle the situation.
-One approach is to only emit values after a given period of time of inactivity, or "quiessence", has elapsed.
+One approach is to only emit values after a given period of time of inactivity, or "quiescence", has elapsed.
 This algorithm is commonly referred to as debouncing.

 ## Proposed Solution